rlannon/SINx86/README.md

 # SIN-Language

 SIN is a custom procedural programming language based on C, C++, and Python, designed as an exercise in computer language design.
-It is named after the Spanish word meaning "without", because if anyone were to ask you about the language, you would reply that it is without any real utility or purpose.
-This repository contains a compiler for SIN with an x86 target.
-I may add other architectures as I go on, but this is the focus of the project for the time being.
+It is named after the Spanish word meaning "without" because if anyone were to ask you about the language, you would reply that it is without any real utility or purpose.
+This repository contains a compiler for SIN with an x86 target; while I may add other architectures as I go on, x86 is the sole focus of the project for the time being.

 ## Goal of the Project

 This project is a hands-on way of learning compiler development.
 The purpose of this project is not to create a particularly good compiler; it is a first attempt, and as such it will likely be mediocre at best.
 The goal is to serve as a learning exercise in compiler writing and solving various programming problems in the C++ language.

+That said, I hope that this project will yield a functioning programming language compiler, one that can be improved and expanded in future projects.

 ## Getting Started